International law: 20th and 21st century developments

 Colonial expansion by European powers reached its peak in the late 19th century and its influence began to wane following the unprecedented bloodshed of World War I, which spurred the creation of international organisations.
 Right of conquest was generally recognized as international law before World War II.
 The League of Nations was founded to safeguard peace and security.
 International law began to incorporate notions such as self-determination and human rights.
 The United Nations (UN) was established in 1945 to replace the League, with an aim of maintaining collective security.
 A more robust international legal order followed, buttressed by institutions such as the International Court of Justice (ICJ) and the UN Security Council (UNSC).
 The International Law Commission (ILC) was established in 1947 to develop and codify international law.

 In the 1940s through the 1970s, the dissolution of the Soviet bloc and decolonisation across the world resulted in the establishment of scores of newly independent states.
 As these former colonies became their own states, they adopted European views of international law.
 A flurry of institutions, ranging from the International Monetary Fund (IMF) and the International Bank for Reconstruction and Development (World Bank) to the World Health Organization furthered the development of a multilateralist approach as states chose to compromise on sovereignty to benefit from international cooperation.
-Since the 1980s, there has been an increasing focus on the phenomenon of globalisation and on protecting human rights on the global scale, particularly when minorities or indigenous communities are involved, as concerns are raised that globalisation may be increasing inequality in the international legal system.
+Since the 1980s, there has been an increasing focus on the phenomenon of globalization and on protecting human rights on the global scale, particularly when minorities or indigenous communities are involved, as concerns are raised that globalisation may be increasing inequality in the international legal system.

 Sources of international law

 The sources of international law applied by the community of nations are listed in Article 38(1) of the Statute of the International Court of Justice, which is considered authoritative in this regard.
-These categories are, in order, international treaties, customary international law, general legal principles and judicial decisions and the teachings of prominent legal scholars as "a subsidiary means for the determination of rules of law".
+These categories are, in order, international treaties, customary international law, general principles of law, and judicial decisions and the teachings of prominent legal scholars as "a subsidiary means for the determination of rules of law".
+The primary ways that international law is created is through agreements and practice.
 It was originally considered that the arrangement of the sources sequentially would suggest an implicit hierarchy of sources; however, the statute does not provide for a hierarchy and other academics have argued that therefore the sources must be equivalent.

 General principles of law have been defined in the Statute as "general principles of law recognized by civilized nations" but there is no academic consensus about what is included within this scope.
 They are considered to be derived from both national and international legal systems, although including the latter category has led to debate about potential cross-over with international customary law.
 The relationship of general principles to treaties or custom has generally been considered to be "fill[ing] the gaps" although there is still no conclusion about their exact relationship in the absence of a hierarchy.